Liquidity Ratios | Current Ratio | Quick Ratio | Cash Ratio | Finance | Management Notes

 Cash Ratio is calculated by dividing high liquid assets by current liabilities.

 Cash Ratio= (Cash +Marketable Securities)/ Current Liabilities

-Note: A low cash ratio may not matter if the firm can borrow on short notice.
+There is no ideal figure.
+But generally between 0.5-1 is considered as a good cash ratio.
+A low cash ratio may not matter if the firm can borrow on short notice.

 Other Related Posts: